 If one or more of the significant inputs are not based on observable market data, the instruments are included in Level 3.
 Tenaris values its assets and liabilities in this level using observable market inputs and management assumptions which reflect the Company's best estimate on how market participants would price the asset or liability at measurement date.
-Main balances in this level include net receivables related to the Company interest in the Venezuelan Companies for a total amount of approximately \$48.7 million, which reflects the best estimation of the fair value calculated using the probability of occurrence of weighted scenarios applied to the potential transaction value resulting from the awards purchase agreement mentioned in note 34 to these Consolidated Financial Statements.
+Main balances included in this level correspond to the Company interest in Venezuelan companies.
+See note 34 to these Consolidated Financial Statements.